Shaven-Wickramanayaka/Generic-Top-Down-Shooter/README.md

 # Generic Top Down Shooter
 - made to learn the fundementals of game development through the Unity game engine and to develop proficiency in C#.
 Comprises of a character that is able to shoot pellets and place blocks to evade oncoming hoards of enemies.
+- All assests excluding sound effects were made by me.

 <hr>